zen-masters/Zen-BBQ/mkdocs/quickstart.md

 **Zen BBQ — Build Bevel Quickly!**
 -->

-**Zen BBQ** is intended to create, tune and visually control bevel effect without actually changing geometry.
+**Zen BBQ** is intended for creating, adjusting and visualizing Bevels without actually changing geometry.

 ## Assigning Bevel to the Selection